Der ferne Klang: Act 1

 Fritz, a composer, and Grete Graumann, the daughter of a poor retired officer, are in love.
 Fritz wants to marry Grete, but he tells her that before that happens, he has to write a great piece of music and discover the mysterious distant sound ("der ferne Klang") which he hears within him.
 Grete tries in vain to convince him to stay with her.
 Fritz leaves his childhood sweetheart and goes in search of the distant sound.

 As Grete is returning to her house, she meets a strange old woman, who asks the surprised girl about Fritz and promises to help Grete if she needs it.
 Grete continues on her way home.

 Back at home, Grete's mother, Frau Graumann, speaks to Grete about the debts the family has accrued.
-Frau Graumann has decided that instead of borrowing money, Grete should get a job to help improve the money situation.
+Frau Graumann has decided that instead of borrowing money, Grete should get a job to help improve their financial situation.
 Grete complains that her father drinks too much.

 Just as she is saying this, Grete's father, Graumann, arrives with his drinking companions, an actor and Dr. Vigelius.
 Graumann has just gambled his daughter away to his landlord in a dice game and they have come to collect the debt.
 When Grete refuses, her father becomes furious.
 Before he can do violence to his daughter, his comrades drag Graumann back to the pub.

-To calm her mother down, Grete pretends to be happy to marry the landlord.
+To calm her mother, Grete pretends to be happy to marry the landlord.
 But when her mother leaves her alone in the room, she jumps out of the window and hurries away to find Fritz.

-Grete cannot catch up with Fritz, and falls exhausted on the bank of a lake.
+Grete cannot catch up with Fritz and falls exhausted on the shore of a lake.
 She thinks of drowning herself, but then becomes conscious of the beauty of nature at night.
 She falls asleep, dreaming of their loving.
 The old woman, in reality a prostitute, appears again and promises to bring Grete a shining future if she will only follow her.